About the Research

 |

-The purpose of this doctoral research project was to explore the role of dance science and somatic movement perspectives in Canadian undergraduate dance degree programs to better understand the contributions of these perspectives to humanizing dance teaching and learning experiences and flourishing in and through dance.
+The purpose of this doctoral research project was to explore the role of dance science and somatic movement perspectives in Canadian undergraduate dance degree programs in order to better understand the contributions of these perspectives to humanizing dance teaching and learning experiences and flourishing in and through dance.
 The research involved three post-secondary university dance programs in Canada and four studies that addressed the following research questions:

 |